Sufian Tayeh

-Sufian Tayeh (سفيان تايه; 20 August 1971 – 2 December 2023), often spelled Sofyan Taya and also known as Abu Osama, was a Palestinian scientist who served as president of the Islamic University of Gaza from August 2023 until his death in December 2023.
+Sufian Tayeh (سفيان تايه; 20 August 1971 – 2 December 2023), often spelled Sofyan Taya and also known as Abu Osama, was a Palestinian scientist who served as president of the Islamic University of Gaza from August 2023 until his killing in December 2023.

 Tayeh was a university professor and a researcher in physics and applied mathematics.
 He was killed, alongside all members of his family, in December 2023 by an Israel Defence Force airstrike.

 Early life and education

 Sufian Tayeh was born in 1971 in Jabalia Camp of northern Gaza.
 He received his primary education in the UNRWA school in the camp.
 He obtained a Bachelor's degree in Physics from the Islamic University of Gaza in 1994 and in the same year he began working for the university.

 Career

 He was a leading researcher in physics and applied mathematics.
 Tayeh was winner of the Palestine Islamic Bank Award for Scientific Research for the years 2019 and 2020, recipient of the Abdul Hameed Shoman Award for Young Arab Scientists and the Islamic University Award for Scientific Research for the year 2021.

 Tayeh's research interests included optical waveguides, optical waveguide sensing, ellipsometry, dye-sensitized solar cells, and OLEDs.
-He was still research-active at the time of his death.
+He was still research-active at the time of his killing.